prysmex/json_schema_form/README.md

 ### json_schema:

-Let's create a simple number schema by using it's backing class.

 These methods are available in all `JsonSchemaForm::JsonSchema::*` classes:
 - `validations` returns any json schema validations
 - `validation_schema` returns the instance of Dry::Schema::Processor used to validate the schema